-Comment Disposition jurisdictions have opted to utilize different revenue sources such as wheelage taxes or assessments.
+Commont Diseasitien Comment Disposition jurisdictions have opted to utilize different revenue sources such as wheelage taxes or assessments.
 Even still, the needs typically still outweigh the available resources.
 It is unclear based on the comment if this individual had a specific issue with a specific roadway or if this was a more general comment.
 As to sidewalks and pedestrian related infrastructure, the APO is currently in the final stages of approving the first Regional Active Transportation Plan (ATP) which, in part, looks for improvements to the active transportation network (sidewalks, shared use paths, bike lanes, etc.) across the Saint Cloud metro.
-Part of the recommendations of this plan is to also improve existing infrastructure to bring into compliance with the Americans with Disabilities Act (ADA).
+Part of the recommendations of this plan is to also improve existing infrastructure to bring into compliance with the Americans with Disabilities Act (ADA). compliance with the Americans with Disabilities Act (ADA).
 One of the recommendations as part of this plan was for leading pedestrian intervals (LPIs) at certain intersections which would stop traffic in all directions and give pedestrians about 2-3 seconds of lead time in crossing roadways.
 However, given the brevity of this comment, it is unclear if this individual had specific intersections where crossing issues occurred.